 - Also used non-comedically (or not) in The Happening—the people affected by the neurotoxin do this right before they kill themselves.

-- Dark Helmet from Spaceballs when he does this after the ship comes out of Ludicrous Speed, and Helmet - who was not restrained in any capacity - gets catapulted forward and smashes his giant helmet-covered head into a computer terminal, smashing it, his helmet, and his glasses.
+- After the ship comes out of Ludicrous Speed, Dark Helmet — who was not restrained in any capacity — gets catapulted forward and smashes his giant helmet-covered head into a computer terminal, smashing it, his helmet, and his glasses.
 When asked for orders after he got up, he goes, "Well, why don't we take a five minute break?
 Smoke if you got 'em!" and collapses.
 It's actually a subversion, since what he was saying made perfect sense, even after the head trauma.